simGeek/Project-Medical-Data-Extraction/README.md

 Python (https://www.python.org/downloads/)

+Make sure to add it in the path

 🔹Open VS Code

 🔹Click on 'Clone Git Repository' and paste 'https://github.com/simGeek/Project-Medical-Data-Extraction.git' in the space prompted for the git url